lin-zju/my-descriptor-space/README.md

 # Descriptor Space

 Dense visual descriptor learning for wide-baseline matching, using the idea of "descriptor space".
 This project is still undergoing and some code can _not_ be made public.
-Here we only release the baseline code, and some current results, which are already promising.
+Here we only release the baseline code, and some current results.
+The project organization was inspired by [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).

 ## Introduction